GoInterject/GoInterject.github.io/wAbout/security-policy.md

 ### Contacting Us

-We have designated a Data Protection Officer who is responsible for monitoring Interject’s ongoing compliance of this Security Policy.
+We have designated a Data Protection Officer who is responsible for monitoring Interject's ongoing compliance of this Security Policy.
 If you have any questions about this Security Policy, the practices or concerns of this site, please contact our Data Protection Officer at: security@gointerject.com.

 For more details on how we handle and protect your personal data, please visit our [Privacy Policy](/wAbout/privacy-policy.html)